ldtteam/MinecoloniesWiki/source/buildings/lumberjack.md

 ## About the Lumberjack's Hut

 The Lumberjack's Hut is where the Lumberjack will go in between chopping down trees.
-The lumberjack will cut down any tree in an approximate 50 block area from their hut that is not in a hut schematic and doesn't have cobblestone placed beneath it.
+The Lumberjack will cut down any tree in an approximate 50 block area from their hut that is not in a hut schematic and doesn't have cobblestone placed beneath it.

 <br>